YvosOnTheHub/LabNetApp/Kubernetes_v6/Addendum/Addenda01/README.md

 #########################################################################################

 **GOAL:**
-Some exercices may benefit from a bigger cluster size (ex: Scenario13: StatefulSets).
+Some exercices may benefit from a bigger cluster size (ex: Trident [Scenario11 StatefulSets](../../Trident_Scenarios/Scenario11)).
 The LabOnDemand has a few unix hosts, but only 3 are part of the Kubernetes cluster.
 This addenda will provide you with all the commands to run to bring a new node into the Kubernetes cluster.